 Best Time to Visit Scotland

-Due to its erratic climate, choosing when to visit will depend on what you want to do while you're here.
+Due to its erratic climate, choosing when to visit Scotland will depend on what you want to do while you're here.
 Whether you're a lover of action-packed holidays or a fan of low-key vacations filled with culture, appropriate weather will help you make the most of your Scottish vacay.

 Are you hoping to ski?
 Aim to arrive during late November or early December through March.
 Want to hit one of the famous Highland Festivals?
 Those happen in August.